Family of 'The Snake' singer speaks out about Donald Trump using the decades-old song as a rally cry

 In using the song, which Trump has at many of his rallies, he sometimes credits it to Al Green, another famous soul singer of the same era.
 He’s also said the song, which he calls a poem, was written in the 1990s.

-“So this is called The Snake and this has to do with people coming into our country, and I’ll think you’ll enjoy it,” he said before reading the song’s lyrics at a Florida rally in September.
+“So this is called the snake and this has to do with people coming into our country, and I’ll think you’ll enjoy it,” he said before reading the song’s lyrics at a Florida rally last week.
 “Let’s see.
 And more important than enjoy, I think it will make a point.”

-During his rendition, Trump takes a couple of liberties with the lyrics, such as adding in a “like we’re doing,” after reading the line, “Oh well, she cried, I’ll take you in.”
+During his rendition, the Republican nominee takes a couple of liberties with the lyrics, such as adding in a “like we’re doing,” after reading the line, “Oh well, she cried, I’ll take you in.”
 He also added “vicious” in front of “snake” during one of the songs final verses, seemingly to make an added point.

 “It’s amazing, going to happen unless we get very very smart,” he said at one campaign stop, after finishing his reading of the lyrics.